 Book object content at offset Book+0x28 (40) (line 27), the string is converted to a

 c_string (line 28) and then passed as an argument to the previously extracted function (line 29).
-You see there are 2 arguments, the book and the string we are asked for.
+You can see there are 2 arguments, the book and the string we asked for.

-Now it was clear for me that if in my faked book entry I put the address of
+Now it was clear to me that if in my fake book entry I put the address of

 LibraryItem::win instead of the address of

-Book::feedback (in location self+0x28 (40)) and tried to add a feedback on that faked book with an arbitrary command as feedback,
+Book::feedback (in location self+0x28 (40)) and tried to add a feedback item to that fake book with an arbitrary command as feedback,

 system on this command will be executed!